-So, you’re looking to buy gadget like the Fitbit Ultra or Fitbit One, and wondering how long the device will last?
-That I can answer for you, as my Fitbit Ultra has this week stepped up to meet its maker.
+So, you’re looking to buy a gadget like the Fitbit Ultra or Fitbit One, and wondering how long the device will last?
+That I can answer for you, as my Fitbit Ultra has this week counted its last step.

 It’s been treated well, not dropped, and not water damaged.
 Last week I docked it to my computer in the morning, mainly to give the battery a charge.
 That evening, I popped it out of my pocket to check my step count, as I’d had a very active day.
 And… nothing.
 The screen was blank.

 I went to the Support Forum on the Fitbit website.
 The advice given to others experiencing the problem was to reset the Fitbit Ultra by:

 Place it on your base station, which must be plugged into your computer’s USB port.